SpatialHackathon2022/SpatialHackathon.github.io/index.md

 * <b>Cell segmentation</b>.
 Cells exhibit a diversity of morphologies, and the standard approach of segmenting cell nuclei/DAPI signal and expansion to model the cytoplasm doesnt always work, e.g. not all cells are uniformly round.

-* <b>(Semi-)automated cell type assignment</b>.
+* <b>Normalisation and cell type annotation</b>.
 Annotation of cell types in spatial data is still in it’s infancy, but there are some interesting paradigms emerging [e.g. [5](https://doi.org/10.1038/s41592-020-01018-x)].

 * <b>Evaluation</b>. results in light of experimental and tissue based consideration such as single-nuc vs single-cell RNAseq, cell density, tissue complexity, rare cells, non-uniformly shaped cells etc